KOTORCommunityPatches/TSL_Community_Patch/README.md

 * seedhartha - For KOTORBlender fork for Blender 2.8+
 * Fair Strides - For various tools and updates to older tools
 * DrMcCoy - For Xoreos Tools
-* Snigaroo - For maintaining mod builds on the /r/kotor subreddit
+* Snigaroo - For maintaining mod builds on the [KOTOR Community Portal](https://kotor.neocities.org)
 * danil-ch - For the original info.rtf template

 **THIS MODIFICATION IS PROVIDED AS-IS AND IS NOT SUPPORTED BY BIOWARE/OBSIDIAN ENTERTAINMENT OR LUCASARTS OR ANY LICENSERS/SPONSORS OF THE MENTIONED COMPANIES.
 USE OF THIS MODIFICATION IS AT YOUR OWN RISK AND THE ABOVE MENTIONED COMPANIES OR THE AUTHOR IS NOT RESPONSIBLE FOR ANY DAMAGE CAUSED TO YOUR COMPUTER FOR THE USAGE OF THIS MODIFICATION.**